DNACENSolutions/dnac_ansible_workflows/README.md

 Here are a few examples of Cisco Validated Playbooks in the repo.
 For details documentation of the playbook usage refer the guide inside the corresponding module.

 ## Example 1:
-Swim upgrade, this include uploading the images, golden tagging the image filtered location and device family and distributed and activating images on the networkk devices.
+Swim upgrade, this include uploading the images, golden tagging the image filtered location and device family and distributed and activating images on the network devices.
 ```bash
 ansible-playbook -i ./inventory_dnaccluster ./workflows/swim/playbook/swim_workflow_playbook.yml --extra-vars VARS_FILE_PATH=< Vars File PATH (Full Path or relative path from playbook)> -vvvv
 ```